-Ex-Offenders/ Disciplinary Dismissal from College
+Ex-Offenders/ Disciplinary Dismissal From College

-Potential students who are ex-offenders or have been dismissed for disciplinary reasons from a college will have their application reviewed under a policy established in accordance with section 23A of the New York State Correction Law.
+Students are not required at the point of application to disclose prior felony conviction.
+The college is required to inquire if the student has a prior felony conviction if a student seeks access to campus housing, participation in clinical, field experiences or internships, or participation in a study abroad program.
+However, depending on the field of study, a felony conviction can prevent a student from earning a degree or a licensure.
+Potential students who have been dismissed for disciplinary reasons from a college will have their application reviewed by the Admissions Review Board.
 Copies of this policy are available from the Office of Admissions.
-Individuals who are ex-offenders or have been dismissed for disciplinary reasons from a college and who wish to apply are required to identify themselves as such and should request a copy of the policy.
+Individuals who have been dismissed for disciplinary reasons from a college and who wish to apply are required to identify themselves as such and should request a copy of the policy.
 Individuals who do not disclose this information prior to admission may have their admission rescinded at the discretion of the Administration.